-- A. Kitchen Hood Exhaust (up-blast)

-- 1. Description:
+Description:

-- a.
 Fan shall be a spun aluminum, roof mounted, belt driven, up-blast centrifugal exhaust ventilator.

-- 2. Certifications:
+2. Certifications:

-- a.
-Fan shall be listed by Underwriters Laboratories (UL 762) and UL listed for Canada (Power Ventilator for Restaurant Exhaust Appliances).
+Fan shall be listed by Underwriters Laboratories (UL 705) and UL listed for Canada (cUL 705).
 Fan shall bear the AMCA certified ratings seal for sound and air performance.

-- 3. Construction:
+Construction:

-- a.
+a.
 The fan shall be of bolted and welded construction utilizing corrosion resistant fasteners.
 The spun aluminum structural components shall be constructed of minimum 16 gauge marine alloy aluminum, bolted to a rigid aluminum support structure.
 The windband shall have a rolled bead for added strength.
-A wiring compartment with chase shall be provided into the motor compartment to facilitate wiring connections.
-The motor, bearings and drives shall be mounted on a minimum 14 gauge steel power assembly.
+An integral conduit chase shall be provided into the motor compartment to facilitate wiring connections.
+The motor, bearings and drives shall be mounted on a minimum 14 gauge steel power assembly, isolated from the unit structure with rubber vibration isolators.
 These components shall be enclosed in a weather-tight compartment, separated from the exhaust airstream.
+Lifting lugs shall be provided to help prevent damage from improper lifting.
 Unit shall bear an engraved aluminum nameplate and shall be shipped in ISTA certified transit tested packaging.